Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 Agentic process automation is reshaping how industries operate by enabling more adaptive, real-time decision-making.
 As economic pressures grow and customer expectations rise, sectors like finance, healthcare, advertising, and logistics are moving beyond rule-based systems to AI agents that can autonomously assess situations and act.

 In financial services, AI agents enhance fraud detection by analysing transaction patterns and responding to anomalies without manual intervention.
 Advertising teams leverage agentic automation for real-time campaign optimisation, adjusting targeting, creatives, and budgets dynamically with minimal human oversight.
-Healthcare providers are using AI systems to manage inventory, allocate resources, and prioritise patient care based on constantly changing data.
+Healthcare providers are using AI systems to manage inventory, allocate resources, and prioritize patient care based on constantly changing data.

 The Future of APA in Numbers

 Operationally, the impact is significant.
-Gartner predicts that by 2029, agentic AI will autonomously resolve 80% of common customer service issues.
+Gartner (2025) predicts that by 2029, agentic AI will autonomously resolve 80% of common customer service issues.
 This evolution could lead to operational cost reductions of up to 30%, boosting customer satisfaction and strengthening margins, especially critical for small and medium businesses.

 Implementing APA thoughtfully requires strong data foundations, clear governance, and collaboration between humans and AI agents.
 The right tools and partners, like Capably, can make all the difference in turning agent-powered automation into operational excellence.